LibrariesHacked/librarieshacked.github.io/_posts/2015-01-06-your-own-library-barcode.md

 ---
 title: Making your own library account barcode
-description: A new library app advertises an on screen barcode - but you can do your own
+excerpt: A new library app advertises an on screen barcode - but you can do your own
 categories:
     - Tutorial
 tags: